albayaty/grover_controlled_diffuser/README.md

 In case you are utilizing our Grover controlled-diffuser (*CU<sub>s<sub>*) in your research work, we would be grateful if you cited our publication:

-A. Al-Bayaty and M. Perkowski, "A concept of controlling Grover diffusion operator: a new approach to solve arbitrary Boolean-based problems," *Scientific Reports*, vol. 14, p.
-23570, 2024.
+A. Al-Bayaty and M. Perkowski, "A concept of controlling Grover diffusion operator: A new approach to solve arbitrary Boolean-based problems," *Scientific Reports*, vol. 14, pp. 1-16, 2024.
 [Online].
 Available: https://doi.org/10.1038/s41598-024-74587-y

 Or, using BibTeX style: